 \section{Introduction}

 Natural convection is the flow caused by nonuniform density in a fluid.
-It is a fundamental process with applications from engineering to geophysics and atmosphere dynamics.
+It is a fundamental process with applications from engineering to geophysics.

 When a stationary, immersed object changes temperature, nearby fluid can change density as it warms or cools.
 Under the influence of gravity, density changes cause fluid to flow.
-Heat transfer from the object grows with natural convection until reaching a plateau.
-This investigation seeks to predict the overall steady-state heat transfer rate from an external, flat, isothermal surface inclined at any angle.
+The rates of fluid flow and heat transfer from the object grow until reaching a plateau.
+This investigation seeks to predict the overall steady-state heat transfer rate from an external, flat, isothermal surface inclined at any angle in a Newtonian fluid.

-An ``external'' plate is one that fluid can flow around freely.
+An ``external'' plate is one that fluid can flow around freely, especially horizontally.
 If enclosed, the enclosure must have dimensions much larger than the heated or cooled surface.
-Natural convection in enclosures of size comparable to the heated or cooled surface, such as Rayleigh-B\'{e}nard convection, is not treated here.
+Natural convection in an enclosure of size comparable to the heated or cooled surface can organize into cells of Rayleigh-B\'{e}nard convection, which is not treated here.

-The characteristic-length $L$ of a system characterizes its size.
-For many heat transfer processes, it is the volume-to-surface-area or area-to-perimeter ratio of the heated object.
-There are several characteristic-length metrics used for convection, some of which are valid only for convex objects.
-This investigation focuses on flat plates with convex perimeters (outlines).
+The characteristic-length $L$ is the length scale of a physical system.
+For many heat transfer processes, it is the volume-to-surface-area or area-to-perimeter ratio of the heated or cooled object.
+There are several characteristic-length metrics used for natural convection, some of which are valid only for convex objects.
+This investigation focuses on flat plates with convex perimeters.